craigmckeachie/code-academy-notes/src/content/docs/git/git-feature-branch-workflow.md

     The pull request reviewer (designated person...often the owner of the repository) reviews the changes, ensuring they meet the requirements and have proper test coverage.

     If conflicts occur during the merge on GitHub.com, GitHub will notify you and prevent the merge from proceeding.
-Conflicts need to be resolved.
+Conflicts need to be resolved but are generally fixed by the collaborator locally in their feature branch using the following steps.

     a.
-Resolve conflicts locally:
+Collaborator resolves conflicts locally:

     - Fetch the latest changes from the main branch: